 3. Shadows over Hammerhal – i invested a lot of painting time earlier this year and have played the campaign when we needed a Gloomhaven break.
 New content has finally started to arrive during December too with enemy cards and white dwarf articles, which will help its profile continue for next year.

 4. Sword & Sorcery – i painted up most of the act 1 models and dabbled with the campaign while the painting was completed.
 Once i realised how much i liked the game, I found myself buying the three extra heroes i missed off the kickstarter funding.

-5. Descent 2nd Edition – the app Road to Legend is still bringing new life to the game, whilst it continues to see lighter play than its peak in 2015, i am still purchasing expansion content via hero and monster packs, painting and playing it even now.
+5. Descent 2nd Edition – the Road to Legend app is still bringing new life to the game, whilst it continues to see lighter play than its peak in 2015, i am still purchasing expansion content, painting and playing it even now.
 It is better than Massive Darkness.

-6. Kingdom Death– a late 2017 arrival that has already hit the painting table and seen the start of a campaign with the group.
-This game has recently taken over from Gloomhaven as the sunday game of choice and will likely see more play next year.
+6. Kingdom Death– a late 2017 arrival that hit the painting table and saw the start of a campaign with the group.
+This game may replace Gloomhaven as the Sunday game of choice in 2018.

-9. Thunderstone Advance – has seen a lot of solo gaming in December, even edging out the newer Dragonfire.
-It is really easy to set up and get playing which helps it beat other games when i have small gaming time windows.
+9. Thunderstone Advance – has seen solo gaming late in the year, and i prefer it to the newer Dragonfire.
+It is really easy to set up and get playing which helps it beat other games when i have limited gaming time.
 The new Quest version coming in 2018 is also really exciting.

 10. Imperial Assault – a game i do not own that has seen a return to the group recently with the Hoth expansion and now a new app similar to Descent 2nd edition.
-Another game that may feature more next year, a great alternative to Descent.
+This is an alternative to Descent.